Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Main results: theory of the MLP

-The Gaussian hypothesis \eqref{eq:hypothesis_gaussian_test} will by justified a posteriori by the excellent match between our predictions for the learning curves and OPs and the experimental ones in Sec.~\ref{sec:numerics}.
+The Gaussian hypothesis \eqref{eq:hypothesis_gaussian_test} will be justified a posteriori in Sec.~\ref{sec:numerics}, by the excellent match between our predictions for the learning curves and OPs and the experimental ones.
 It can also be tested directly: \figurename~\ref{fig:gaussianPostactiv} displays the histogram of the teacher post-activation for multiple test inputs (blue) and of the projection of the student post-activation along the orthogonal direction to the teacher, when trained by Hamiltonian Monte Carlo and evaluated on the same test data (red).
-Our hypothesis implies that they both should be Gaussian distributed and indeed they are, with laws correctly predicted by the theory, see the two next sections for the precise results.
+Our hypothesis implies that they should both be Gaussian distributed and indeed they are, with laws correctly predicted by the theory (see next two sections).
 We also compare the empirical moment generating function of $(\lambda_{\rm test}^0, \lambda_{\rm test})$ and its theoretical prediction based on the Gaussian hypothesis, respectively given by $M_{\rm emp}(t_0, t_1) = \EE_{\bx_{\rm test}} \exp (t_0\lambda_{\rm test}^0 + t_1 \lambda_{\rm test} )$, where $\E_{\bx_{\rm test}}$ is an average over a test set of size $10^5$ and $M_{\rm th}(t_0, t_1) = \exp (K_{\rm d}(t_0^2 + t_1^2)/2 + K^* t_0 t_1)$.
 Their relative error $|1 - M_{\rm emp}(t_0, t_1)/M_{\rm th}(t_0, t_1)|$, computed over a $21\times21$ regular grid in $[0,1]^2$, has mean 0.015 and standard deviation 0.016.
 This confirms that the theoretical Gaussian laws provide a remarkably accurate fit of the observed ones.